trufflesuite/trufflesuite.com/public/docs/getting_started/quickstart.md

 # Quickstart

-This page will show you the basic tasks used when working with Truffle.
-In it, we will download an existing Truffle project and migrate (deploy) it to a local blockchain.
+This page will take you through the basics of creating a Truffle project and migrating (deploying) a smart contract to a blockchain.

-## Project creation
+## Creating a project

 To use most Truffle commands, you need to run them against an existing Truffle project.
 So the first step is to create a Truffle project.

 You can create a bare project template, but for those just getting started, you can use [Truffle Boxes](/boxes), which are example applications and project templates.
-We'll use the [MetaCoin box](/boxes/metacoin), which :
+We'll use the [MetaCoin box](/boxes/metacoin), which creates an [ERC20-style token](https://en.wikipedia.org/wiki/ERC20):

 1. Create a new directory for your Truffle project: